 A flexible curriculum that allows you to design your own pathway based on your individual passions and career goals

-An emphasis on multicultural and global communication and a strong commitment to diversity, inclusion and social justice
+An emphasis on multicultural and global communication, access to international relations experts, and a strong commitment to diversity, inclusion and social justice

 Small classes that balance theoretical concepts with experiential learning and give you the personal attention and support you need to learn and thrive

 An outstanding internship program and an extensive professional network of business, nonprofit and government partners in Colorado and beyond

 A close-knit community of students, professors and alumni who will support and challenge you to find your voice and follow your passion

 - The degree requires a minimum of 56 credits, which can be completed in two years.

 - You will take two foundational courses in the Media, Film and Journalism Studies Department, followed by any four courses in the Media, Film and Journalism Studies Department and any four courses in the School of International Studies that you choose.

 - All students must demonstrate two-year college level proficiency in a foreign language.

 - Students choose between two degree completion options: writing a thesis or substantial research paper, or completing an internship.